intel/neural-speed/README.md

 There are two methods for utilizing the Neural Speed:
 You can refer to [ITREX(intel extension for transformers)](https://github.com/intel/intel-extension-for-transformers) for [Transformer-based API](https://github.com/intel/intel-extension-for-transformers/blob/main/docs/weightonlyquant.md#llm-runtime-example-code).

-Or you can use Neural Speed straight forward.
+Or you can use Neural Speed straight forward:

-> For details please refer to [Advanced Usage](./docs/advanced_usage.md).

 #### One-click Python scripts
 Run LLM with one-click python script including conversion, quantization and inference.